-Bernstein Shur Gives $50K to Maine Law in Honor of Retiring Shareholder
+Bernstein Shur Gives $50K to ME Law in Honor of Retiring Shareholder

 Described by others as a “justice warrior,” Peard has been a tireless advocate for the LGBT community throughout her career.
-She led the more than ten-year fight to include sexual orientation as a protected category to the Maine Human Rights Act.
+She led the more than ten-year fight to include sexual orientation as a protected category to the ME Human Rights Act.
 She also worked on numerous campaigns to legalize same sex marriage.
 In recognition of these and her many other career milestones, she has received numerous awards.
-These awards include Equality Maine’s first Lifetime Achievement Award; the Deborah Morton Award from the University of New England; L. Kinvin Wroth Award from Maine Law; the Justice Scolnik Award from the American Civil Liberties Union of Maine; and the Take a Stand Award from the Holocaust and Human Rights Center of Maine.
+These awards include Equality ME’s first Lifetime Achievement Award; the Deborah Morton Award from the University of New England; L. Kinvin Wroth Award from ME Law; the Justice Scolnik Award from the American Civil Liberties Union of ME; and the Take a Stand Award from the Holocaust and Human Rights Center of ME.

 The University of Maine School of Law is the state’s public and only law school, and serves as a vital resource serving the local, regional, national, and global community.
 This gift from Bernstein Shur will help to support the Law School’s mission to provide an accessible and affordable student-focused program of legal education.